Gold, Platinum and Palladium Salts

 For platinum/palladium printing, I use ferric oxalate as the light-sensitive ingredients of the sensitizer I hand coat onto the fine art papers.
 Ferric oxalate is one of those weakly bound chemicals that if disposed of into the environment quickly breaks down into ferrous oxalate and then to oxalic acid and ferric (Iron) oxide, commonly known as Rust.
 Rust isn’t dangerous, except on highway bridges.

 All of the platinum and palladium developers I use are salts of weak organic acids.
 Some toxic, but not anymore toxic than the many naturally occuring environmental toxins.
-Many of these same organic acids are found commonly in foods we eat.
+Many of these same organic acids are commonly found in the foods we eat.
 Citric acid gives lemons their sour taste, and is often added to prepared packaged foods as a preservative.
 Oxalic acid in dark green leafy vegetables like spinach gives them their bitter flavor.
 Malic acid makes some apples more tart than others.
 Tartaric acid gives the “tart” flavor notes to wine.
 Vinegar is mostly ascetic acid and water.
 There’s lactic acid in milk.
 Formic acid causes the pain from a bee sting.
 Etc, etc. If you take common baking soda, and mix it with one of these acids, it will fizz and generate foam.
 When the bubbling stops, the acid is neutralized and a weak organic acid salt has been formed.
 Use citric acid and baking soda, you get sodium citrate, a good platinum developer.

 Out of this group, the oxalates are the only salts that are poisonous.
 While the word “poisonous” sounds ominous, that doesn’t mean they are harmful to the environment or overly hazardous to people.
 Ten pounds of spinach has a lethal dose of oxalic acid for an average male human being.
 That said, acres of spinach as a crop are perfectly safe on a farm.
 In small quantities, a healthy human body deals with oxalates quite easily, as the body produces natural chelates that render them harmless.
-The most common developers I use, ammonium citrate, potassium oxalate, and sodium citrate, are all quite safe for our staff and the environment.
+The most common developers I use, ammonium citrate, potassium oxalate, and sodium citrate, are all quite safe for our staff myself and the environment.

 Most platinum printers use a variety of different chelating compounds to dissolve the remnants of the ferric oxalate sensitizer remaining after the chemical development process.
 Ferric oxalate is a first cousin to ferric oxide, or common rust.
-Many of the compounds I use are the same compounds used to remove rust stains from swimming pools and spas, your coffee maker, and water purifiers or conditioners, and your bathtub.
+Many of the compounds I use are the same compounds used to remove rust stains from swimming pools and spas, your coffee maker, and water purifiers or conditioners, and to clean or destain your bathtub.

 My most commonly used compound is EDTA tetra sodium.
 EDTA in low concentrations is spread agriculturally in farming used as an aid to help plants absorb iron from the soil.
-EDTA is often combined with sodium sulfite in the clearing bath, though I have not found the need using Santa Fe public water with the addition of citric acid.
-Sulfites enhance the chelating action, spreading the pores of the paper for better chemical contact.
-Citric acid is what makes grapefruit tart to the taste.
-Discarded EDTA / Citric acid clearing baths I use will be quite benign to the environment since the ferric contaminants have already been reduced to rust.
+EDTA I sometimes add combined with sodium sulfite in the clearing bath, though I have not found the need using the two present printing papers I use with the Santa Fe or Chimayó public water so far.